Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Introduction

 \section{Introduction}

-Systems with long-range interaction are workhorse for exploring non-local correlations and novel many-body quantum phases \cite{defenu2021longrange}.
-The platforms for realizing diverse long-range interactions ranges from trapped ions \cite{Schneider_2012}, optical cavity \cite{optical_cavity}, Rydberg atom \cite{schauss2012observation} to polar molecular gases \cite{ni2008high}.
-Specifically, the polar molecular gases are the excellent candidates for opening the door of quantum chemistry field due to its controllability and experimental accessibility \cite{jin2012introduction,liu2021bimolecular}.
-However, two molecules will collide and overcome the barrier potentials to trigger the complex chemical reaction which will greatly suppress the lifetime of the molecular gases \cite{ospelkaus2010quantum,ye2018collisions,hu2019direct}.
-After decades efforts, the long-lived ultracold polar molecular gases with strong electrical dipolar interactions are successfully prepared recently by confining the gases to quasi-2D geometry and using electric field to tune the two-body loss rate \cite{matsuda2020resonant}.
-More interestingly, through tuning the electric fields, both repulsive and attractive Van der Waals interactions ($1/r^{6}$) of two molecules would emerge as a second order perturbation process induced by the dipole interaction ($1/r^{3}$) \cite{matsuda2020resonant}.
-Those results were also generalized to three-dimensional (3D) case in a later experiment \cite{li2021tuning}.
-In addition, up to now, very few analytical results about Van der Waals interactions in 2D (both attractive and repulsive potentials) and 3D (only repulsive potential, the attractive case was solved \cite{Gao1998C6}) are known due to its long-range $1/r^{6}$ tails in the potential curves.
+Systems with long-range interactions serve as essential platforms for exploring non-local correlations and novel many-body quantum phases \cite{defenu2021longrange}.
+Platforms for realizing diverse long-range interactions range from trapped ions \cite{Schneider_2012}, optical cavities \cite{optical_cavity}, and Rydberg atoms \cite{schauss2012observation} to polar molecular gases \cite{ni2008high}.
+In particular, polar molecular gases are excellent candidates for advancing the field of quantum chemistry due to their controllability and experimental accessibility \cite{jin2012introduction,liu2021bimolecular,Carroll2025Science, Langen2025PRL, Stevenson2024PRL, He2024PRL, Karman2024NatPhys, Cornish2024NatPhys, Langen2024NatPhys}.

+However, two molecules can collide and overcome potential barriers, initiating complex chemical reactions that significantly shorten the lifetime of the molecular gases \cite{ospelkaus2010quantum,ye2018collisions,hu2019direct}.
+After decades of effort, long-lived ultracold polar KRb molecular gases exhibiting strong electric dipole-dipole interactions have recently been realized by confining the gases to a quasi-two-dimensional (2D) geometry and employing electric fields to suppress the two-body loss rate \cite{matsuda2020resonant}.
+Interestingly, by tuning the electric fields, both repulsive and attractive interactions between two molecules can emerge \cite{matsuda2020resonant}.
+Depending on the strength of the applied field and the inter-molecular separation, the interaction may exhibit either a dipolar character ($1/r^3$) or a van der Waals character ($1/r^6$).
+These results were later extended to fully three-dimensional (3D) settings in subsequent experiments \cite{li2021tuning}.
+Despite these experimental advancements, analytical results for van der Waals interactions remain limited.
+In two dimensions, exact solutions for both attractive and repulsive potentials are lacking.
+In three dimensions, while the attractive case has been solved analytically \cite{Gao1998C6}, the repulsive case remains largely unexplored.